Jack Slevkoff's Enterprises provides...

 This tree from the Rosaceae family is not only grown for its fruit, but it can also provide an all-year-round privacy screen around any estate.
 This is accomplished by simply planting many of these trees around a border of land at approximately 8 to 10 feet apart.

-It can be planted for its specimen quality or as a lovely accent plant in any landscape setting.
+Loquat trees can be planted for their specimen quality or as a lovely accent plant in any landscape setting.
 The tree can be cut and shaped as desired or just have the lower branches cut and trimmed to form a tree-like canopy.

 Or you can grow your own loquat trees from seed